xmyoot/engr_portfolio/_projects/tps5431-dcdc-board.md

 - Rapid prototyping of step-down power stages for embedded systems
 - Educational bench tool to demonstrate switching regulator behavior
 - Integration testbed for downstream power electronics and control circuits

-Repository / more
-- Design files, BOM, and detailed test procedures: https://github.com/your/repo (replace with actual repo)